aryanshelte369/Hopescan_Detecing_Breast_cancer/README.md

-# HopeScan: AI-Powered Mammogram Classification API
+# HopeScan: AI-Powered Mammogram Classification Model

 HopeScan is a deep learning-based prediction engine designed to classify mammogram images as either 'Benign' or 'Malignant'.